How to Solder: Through-Hole Soldering

 Now that you know the ins and outs of a soldering iron, it's time to discuss the other tools that will aid you on your soldering adventure.

-- Solder Wick - is the eraser to soldering’s pencil.
+- Solder Wick - The eraser to soldering's pencil.
 When dealing with issues such as jumpers or the removal of parts (desoldering), solder wick comes in very handy.
-Solder wick – aka desoldering braid – is comprised of thin copper wire braided together.
-Solder is soaked (wicked) up by the copper allowing you to “erase” extra globs of solder.
+Solder wick -- aka desoldering braid -- is comprised of thin copper wire braided together.
+Solder is soaked (wicked) up by the copper allowing you to "erase" extra globs of solder.

-- Solder Vacuum (Solder Sucker) - is a great tool for removing solder left behind in through-holes when delsodering components.
-We’ll go over how to use this tool a little later in the tutorial.
+- Solder Vacuum (Solder Sucker) - A great tool for removing solder left behind in through-holes when desoldering components.
+We'll go over how to use this tool a little later in the tutorial.

-- Flux Pen - Flux is a chemical agent that aids in the flowing of lead-free solder.
+- Water Soluble Flux Pen - Flux is a chemical agent that aids in the flowing of lead-free solder.
 Flux pens allow you to dab stubborn components with liquid flux to create better looking solder joints.
+It is recommended to clean and remove any remaining water soluble flux residue on the board.

 Other Suggested Tools